- Clean Energy Research Group

 - NATO Field School

-Research and Supervision Fields
+Research and Supervision Fields:

 -Japanese Foreign Affairs and Politics

--International Relations of the Asia-Pacific
+-International Relations of the Indo-Pacific

-Diplomacy, Defense and Development
+-Diplomacy, Defence and Development

 While my primary research focus is on Japan’s relations with other countries, I have broader interests in the Asia-Pacific region and trans-Pacific relations, including Canada-Asia relations.
 I also study “grand strategy”—the government’s holistic plan to use defense, economic and cultural policies as a set.
-I love to read and use historical materials, including diplomatic archives in my research.

 2019.
 Daisenryakuron: Kokusai chitsujo wo meguru tatakai to Nihon (On Grand Strategy: The Struggle over International Order and Japan) (Tokyo: Keiso Shobo).

 2019.
 “Japan’s Grand Strategy: In Defense of the Liberal Western Pacific Order,” Ken Coates et al., eds., Japan’s Future and a New Meiji Transformation: International Reflections (London: Routledge).

 2016.
 “Where Does Canada Fit in the US-China Strategic Competition across the Pacific?”
 International Journal 71 (2): 214-230.

 2015.
 Shakaikagaku to shiteno Nihon gaiko kenkyu: Riron to rekishi no togo wo mezashite (Social Scientific Research on Japanese Foreign Policy: Toward the Unity of Theory and History) (Kyoto: Minerva Shobo).

-- 2012.
+2012.
 “The Rising Sun Was No Jackal: Japanese Grand Strategy, the Tripartite Pact, and Alliance Formation Theory,” in Jeffrey W. Taliaferro et al., eds., The Challenge of Grand Strategy: The Great Power and the Broken Balance between the World Wars (New York: Cambridge University Press).

 Future courses may be subject to change.